-There is no doubt that 2020 has been challenging for us all.
-A year ago, no-one could have foreseen the physical, emotional, and economic toll that this terrible virus unleashed upon the world.
+There is no doubt that 2021 has been challenging for us all.
+Before the pandemic, no-one could have foreseen the physical, emotional, and economic toll that this terrible virus unleashed upon the world.
 Many of us are still reeling from the havoc wreaked to our lives and our plans.
 Sadly, we are not over the worst.

 Yet lately, I have been striving to find the life lessons from the disruption 2020 has brought because I want to believe that there is least one upside.

 Whilst 2021 has removed lots of privileges that we previously took for granted, it has also provided us with an enforced mental boot camp.
 For some, a period of enforced quiet has prompted bigger life decisions, like changing career, having a child, or changing a relationship.
 Would any of us have reached these conclusions without being actively pushed off the hamster wheel?

 We have learned that its ok to be vulnerable.
 I have had several Skype work meetings from my kitchen table with no make-up on.
 I have lost count of the number of conference calls I have attended with children vying for their parent’s attention in the background.
 Newsflash – we are all human beings.

 Perhaps in 2021 when we are hopefully back in offices, we will be kinder to each other

 We now know more about each other’s home lives than we ever did, and that’s no bad thing.
 We have exposed the soft underbelly of our domestic situations, and we are all the stronger for it.
 Perhaps in 2021 when we are hopefully back in offices, we will be kinder to each other, because at the end of the day, we have seen each other at our worst, and we survived it.